- 1 Platform and network

 For more information, see Service Priorities.

-Genesys uses the third-party KEDA open-source autoscaler for Genesys Engage services that require custom metrics from Prometheus.
+Genesys uses the third-party KEDA open-source autoscaler for Genesys Multicloud CX services that require custom metrics from Prometheus.
 Use the included Helm override attributes to adjust the defaults for each service.

 You must perform your own scaling operations on the Kubernetes control plane.
 The operational requirements of this scaling depend on the size of your contact center.
-For large installations, you might need to deploy multiple clusters and distribute the Genesys Engage services across them.
+For large installations, you might need to deploy multiple clusters and distribute the Genesys Multicloud CX services across them.

 Private edition uses ConfigMaps to pass variables and data to the deployed services.
 This allows each service to be separate from its configuration data, which is a factor in making each service immutable.
 Genesys provides Helm override attributes that you use to set the configuration values for each service.
 For more information, see the appropriate service guide.

-You can use OpenShift operators to deploy most third-party services into OpenShift.
-Note that Genesys does not provide operators to deploy Genesys Engage services.
+You can use operators to deploy most third-party services into clusters.
+Note that Genesys does not provide operators to deploy Genesys Multicloud CX services.

 For more information, see High Availability and Disaster Recovery.